dotnet/csharpstandard/standard/expressions.md

 - Otherwise, the expanded form is applicable if for each argument in `A`, one of the following is true:
   - the parameter-passing mode of the argument is identical to the parameter-passing mode of the corresponding parameter, and
     - for a fixed value parameter or a value parameter created by the expansion, an implicit conversion ([§10.2](conversions.md#102-implicit-conversions)) exists from the argument expression to the type of the corresponding parameter, or
-    - for `in`, `out`, or `ref` parameter, the type of the argument expression is identical to the type of the corresponding parameter.
+    - for an `in`, `out`, or `ref` parameter, the type of the argument expression is identical to the type of the corresponding parameter.
   - the parameter-passing mode of the argument is value, and the parameter-passing mode of the corresponding parameter is input, and an implicit conversion ([§10.2](conversions.md#102-implicit-conversions)) excluding dynamic implicit conversions (§10.2.10) exists from the argument expression to the type of the corresponding parameter

 > *Example*: Given the following declarations and method calls: